Marina Bay Sands | Singapore

-Global engineering consulting firm Arup was hired to solve the structural design challenges of the Marina Bay Sands’ innovative architecture.
-A crucial question was how winds and wind-induced vibration would affect the lofty sky park.
-If occupants would be uncomfortable due to windy conditions or wind-induced movement of the sky park, it could jeopardize the resort guests’ experience and the reputations of the resort owner, architect, and engineering teams.
+A major concern with this building was how wind and wind-induced vibration would affect the lofty sky park.
+If uncomfortable windy conditions or wind-induced movement was present in the sky park, it could jeopardize the resort guests’ experience and the reputations of the resort owner, architect, and engineering teams.

 Structural Engineer: